GMC grads propose Poultney maker space

-Carl Diethelm and Daniel Lang shared their goals at Thursday’s meeting of Project VISION.
-They plan a public meeting at 6 p.m.
-Friday at 55 Beaman St. in Poultney across from the Williams True Value Hardware Store.
+Carl Diethelm and Daniel Lang shared their goals at recent meeting of Project VISION.
+They held a public meeting last Friday at 55 Beaman St. in Poultney across from the Williams True Value Hardware Store.

 Lang described a maker space as a collaborative shop where people can rent time or space in the building “for your own entrepreneurial start-up.”